hbnro/habanero/README.md

 To create a project using the bundled `app/mvc` middleware first execute:

     $ cd /www/vhosts
+    $ mkdir -p sandbox && cd sandbox
-    $ tetl -s
+    $ tetl app.gen

 This will create some directories and some blank files.

+You can perform the vhost configurations to get your application ready:

+    $ sudo tetl --vhost

-By default the generator script will attempt to find out where are the vhost directories and will perform modifications on their files.
+The script will attempt to find out where are the vhost directories and will perform modifications on their files.

+NOTE: this method is working only on Ubuntu based systems.

 Alternate start
 ---------------